-Unregistered persons are committing a criminal offence under Section 16 of the Farriers (Registration) Act if they carry out farriery.
-A horse owner using an unregistered person may be risking the welfare of their horse, may invalidate their insurance if the horse is lamed or otherwise injured and if knowingly using an unregistered person may be aiding and abetting a criminal act.
+By using an unregistered person a horse owner may be risking the welfare of their animal, may invalidate any insurance if their horse is lamed or injured, and may be aiding and abetting criminal activity.

-If you have any information regarding any alleged illegal farriery activity then please report it to the Council.
-It may not be possible to take out a prosecution on your report alone but the information you provide may assist an investigation.
+If you have any information regarding any alleged illegal farriery activity you are requested to report it to the Council.
+It may not be possible to take out a prosecution on your report alone, but your information may help to build a fuller picture regarding a suspect and assist an investigation.